tranquilit/WAPT-Documentation/source/wapt-configuration/waptconsole/config-console.rst

 WAPT console preferences
 ++++++++++++++++++++++++

-We will set here the prefix.
+Here we will set the prefix.

 .. attention::